copperwater/xNetHack/doc/xnh-changelog-7.0.md

   - The Bell of Opening cannot corrode or be destroyed, so using it to fix withering instead uses up its charges, and it won't work when out of charges.
+- It is impossible to destroy a metal box or chest by forcing it.

 ### Interface changes